Meteorology Advising for our Undergraduate Majors

-IF you arrive at SJSU ready to go straight into the freshmen courses shown (especially eitherWe've also developed an Advising Frequently Asked Questions (FAQ) section.
+Please consult the Advising Frequently Asked Questions (FAQ) section.
 If after reading these pages, you have further questions, please don't hesitate to contact the undergraduate advisor (currently Professor Eugene Cordero).

 Also, please note that mandatory advising is required of all Meteorology and Climate Science students every semester (you cannot register for classes otherwise!).
 You will be messaged about this via your MySJSU page to remind you to make an appointment at the appropriate time.

 BS in Meteorology, concentration in Climate Science degree

 Our BS Meteorology, concentration in Climate Science students should consult their four-year roadmap to see which courses you should take and when.

 Please read the information above - it explains our roadmaps, and gives other useful information.

 - BS Meteorology - current four-year roadmap (but see above)

 - BS Meteorology, Concentration in Climate Science - four-year roadmap